 It is also important to notice that the popularity of CBDC does not depend only on the new technological improvements.
 As discussed earlier, card usage has been declining constantly alongside drastic reduction in the use of cash.

-Want to know more about Stablecoins?
-Enroll Now: Stablecoin Fundamentals Masterclass
+Want to know more about cryptocurrency?
+Enroll Now in Cryptocurrency Fundamentals Course

 A Better Alternative

 Central banks want to create an alternative method of payment and storing value rather than abolishing cash completely with CBDCs.
 Central banks want to prepare for a potential future where physical cash could no longer qualify as legal tender.

 There are many blockchain solutions for central bank digital currency.
 So, the introduction of CBDCs could help in offering a trustworthy and flexible payment method for consumers in alignment with the trend of digitalization.
 On the other hand, the reducing use of cash is creating notable concerns regarding financial system stability and stability of the economy as a whole.